 Bear right at the first fork.
 From here there are nice views of the river and the wild rice wetlands.
 We heard more red winged blackbirds than we could spot.
 Follow along the river.
 Occasionally we saw white oak and northern bayberry bushes as we walked.
-At this time, we had not had rain in the area for 12 days so the river was pretty dry and the mudflats were in plain view.
+At this time, there was no rainfall in the area for 12 days so the river was pretty dry and the mudflats were in plain view.

 Cross the little plank bridge and you’ll come to the railroad tracks.
 If you head to the right, you can do a nice little out and back to get a good view of the river from the train bridge.
 Head back the way you came along the tracks.
 You’ll see a sandy path on the right.

 This path will lead you to the first blue hole.
 For those of you, like me, unfamiliar with blue holes, time for a little education.
 Blue holes are former mine sites.
 They are brightly colored due to the high sulfate content and abundance of blue-green algae.
 The water is not safe to drink or swim in (dogs either).
 Blue holes have unpredictable currents, sand like quicksand and there’s always the possibility of industrial debris at the bottom.
-So blue holes are beautiful for, look don’t touch observation.
+Blue holes are beautiful for looking, but please do not touch.

-After this blue hole take the trail to the right and you’ll come to the buried car.
+After this blue hole, take the trail to the right and you’ll come to the buried car.
 Further along this trail you’ll see the remnants of a large concrete industrial site.
 There’s a lot to explore here.
 European development began in this area around 1720.
 We didn’t go there today, but there are remnants of the Fries Mill gristmill and other homes on another part of the trail.
-This area was once a hub of industrial activity.

 Follow the trail to the right and cross the tracks again.
 You’ll cross a large sandy area and come to a second blue hole.
-You can walk along the lake to the left here which leads to a nice pine needled trail beside a stream bank.
-Make a right and you’ll soon be back on the initial trail you came in on.
+Walk along the lake to the left here which then leads to a nice pine needled trail beside a stream bank.
+After the bank, make a right and you’ll soon be back on the initial trail you came in on.